 Use Microsoft Edge when browsing the internet.
 Microsoft Edge includes additional protections that effectively block browser modifiers that can change your browser settings.
-Microsoft Edge also blocks known websites hosting unwanted software using SmartScreen (also used by Internet Explorer).
+Microsoft Edge also blocks known websites hosting unwanted software using Windows Defender SmartScreen (also used by Internet Explorer).

-Enable Windows Defender Antivirus in Windows 10.
+Enable Microsoft Defender Antivirus in Windows 10.
 It provides real-time protection against threats and detects and removes known unwanted software.

 Download Microsoft Security Essentials for real-time protection in Windows 7 or Windows Vista.